Bylaws of the Artos Vendor Guild

 Section 2.
 Procedure

-The Stewards reserve the absolute right to terminate membership immediately upon discovery of any violation.
+If the Stewards determine that a Member's conduct presents a mission-related or integrity-related concern under Section 1, they may suspend Guild privileges while reviewing the matter and may terminate membership immediately upon confirming the violation.
 While we strive to act with grace, there is no automatic right to appeal.
 Reinstatement is at the sole discretion of the Stewards.

 ARTICLE V: GOVERNANCE